FedX: Explanation-Guided Pruning for Communication-Efficient Federated Learning in Remote Sensing: Experimental Results

 From Fig.~\ref{fig:LRP_global_vs_layerwise_comparison}, one can also observe that FedX (IG, Layerwise) and FedX (LRP, Layerwise) provide similar mAP scores when the pruning rate is between 10\% and 40\%.
 Within this range, the performance remains relatively stable, with mAP values fluctuating between 63\% and 67\%.
-FedX (IG, Layerwise) performs slightly better than FedX (LRP, Layerwise) at pruning rates of \%30 and 50\%, reaching 66\% and 70\% respectively.
+FedX (IG, Layerwise) performs slightly better than FedX (LRP, Layerwise) at pruning rates of 30\% and 50\%, reaching 66\% and 70\% respectively.
 However, FedX (LRP, Layerwise) outperforms FedX (IG, Layerwise) at pruning rates of 10\% and 60\%.
 As an example, when the pruning rate is set to 60\%, FedX (LRP, Layerwise) achieves an mAP score of 69\%, while FedX (IG, Layerwise) reaches 63\%.
 Once the pruning rate exceeds 70\%, the performance of FedX (IG, Layerwise) begins to degrade more rapidly than that of FedX (LRP, Layerwise).
 From this point onward, FedX (LRP, Layerwise) shows better robustness across the higher pruning range.
 At the highest pruning rate of 90\%, FedX (LRP, Layerwise) still retains 55\% mAP, whereas FedX (IG, Layerwise) drops further to 53\%.
 One can observe that despite the decline, FedX (LRP, Layerwise) retains a higher proportion of the original performance under extreme sparsity conditions.
 This behavior highlights the comparative robustness of FedX (LRP, Layerwise) in preserving relevant model structure when the number of model parameters is significantly reduced.
 While FedX (IG, Layerwise) shows better performance at certain pruning rates, FedX (LRP, Layerwise) performs better overall.
+In addition, FedX (Magnitude) performs comparably to the explanation-guided variants at low sparsity levels (up to 20\% pruning).
+However, its performance drops sharply beyond 30\% pruning and remains around 32\% mAP for higher pruning rates.
+This highlights that selecting components solely based on weight magnitude is not sufficient to preserve task-relevant capacity under stronger pruning, and confirms the benefit of explanation-guided relevance estimation in FedX.
 Based on its superior robustness and consistent performance, we use FedX (LRP, Layerwise) for the rest of the experiments, denoting it as FedX for simplicity.